Jan Štursa: World War I

 The tragedy of World War I (he had served at the front) affected Štursa's work.
 The most famous work of this period is The Wounded: early version, final version (1921), more details.

 The inspiration for the Burial in the Carpathians sculpture was a photograph from a Carpathian battlefield.
 The original group in Austrian uniforms was remade in the 1920s into a memorial of victims of World War I and placed in the village Předměřice nad Jizerou, with copies in Místek and in Nové Město na Moravě.

-During 1922–1924 Štursa served as Rector of the Academy of Arts (AVU). Štursa suffered from the effects of syphilis and in 1925, faced with increasing pain, he killed himself in his atelier two weeks before his 45th birthday.
+In 1922–1924, Štursa served as Rector of the Academy of Arts (AVU). Štursa suffered from the effects of syphilis and on 2 May 1925, faced with increasing pain, he killed himself in his atelier in Prague at age 44.

-Štursa's nephew Jiri Štursa was the architect of Stalin's Monument (Prague).
+Štursa's nephew Jiří Štursa was the architect of Stalin's Monument (Prague).